puppetlabs/influxdb/README.md

 InfluxDB resources are managed by the various types and providers and have a dependency on the `influxdb` class.
 This is because we need to be able to enumerate and query resources on either a local or remote machine, and the `influxdb` class provides a kind of "base" resource for the types and providers to inherit.

-When managing InfluxDB resources in Puppet code, you will need to include this class as a dependency, for example by including a `require`in your manifest.
+When managing InfluxDB resources in Puppet code, you will need to include this class as a dependency by inheriting from this class in your manifest.
+For example:

 ```
+class my_profile::my_class(
+  String $my_param,
-require influxdb
+) inherits influxdb {

+}
 ```

 See [Usage](#usage) for more information about these use cases.